eslint/eslint/docs/rules/no-implied-eval.md

 # Disallow Implied eval() (no-implied-eval)

 It's considered a good practice to avoid using `eval()` in JavaScript.
-There are security and performance implications involved with doing so, which is why many linters (including ESLint) disallow `eval()` by default.
+There are security and performance implications involved with doing so, which is why many linters (including ESLint) recommend disallowing `eval()`.
 However, there are some other ways to pass a string and have it interpreted as JavaScript code that have similar concerns.

 The first is using `setTimeout()`, `setInterval()` or `execScript()` (Internet Explorer only), both of which can accept a string of JavaScript code as their first argument.
 For example: